microsoft/TechExcel-Implementing-automation-practices-using-Azure-OpenAI/docs/05_provide_live_audio_transcription/05_provide_live_audio_transcription.md

 After you complete this lab, you will be able to:

 * Incorporate audio file upload and audio transcription into a Streamlit app
+* Incorporate live microphone transcription of a full audio stream into a Streamlit app
 * Check whether a call meets compliance requirements
-* Perform named entity extraction from transcribed audio

 ## Lab Duration